piekarskipiotr/piekarskipiotr/README.md

 <p>
   <img src="assets\digimon_computer.gif" alt="anime-gif" align="right" width="420px"/>
   <p>
-    I'm a graduate of an IT technical school that is currently working for <a href="https://www.softra.pl/"><b>Softra</b></a> as a Android developer, creating its own projects, learning new technologies and studying computer science at
+    I'm currently working for <a href="https://www.softra.pl/"><b>Softra</b></a> as a Mobile Developer (<i>Android & Flutter</i>), In my free time I'm creating my own projects, mostly mobile apps.
+On weekends I'm studying computer science at
     <a href="https://cdv.pl/"><b>Collegium Da Vinci</b></a>.
   </p>

   <p>
-    Programming is my passion, I'm focusing on programming mobile applications for android os, but in the future I will be happy to learn multiplatform programming, web and AI stuff.
-My other goal is to make a game🕹 (<i>I already have an idea for it but for now I'm focusing on other things</i>).
+    Why am I programming? <b>Well, because i like it</b>.
+I mainly code apps to solve my given problem, this is how the best applications are born.
+Currently, I believe that mobile applications are an ideal means of combating various problems, which is why I deal with mobiles.
+Apart from these problems I also like to play games sometimes because of that my goal is to make a game🕹.
 In addition to IT, I like to go swimming or watch a good movie/tv series.
   </p>

   <p>